Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack

-\textbf{Backdoor training with control variate optimizing. } As discussed in section~\ref{sec:challenge}, the global control variate $c$ is utilized in SFL to correct the client drift.
-Specifically, the correction value $c-c_i$ adjusts the local model point towards the global model, as shown in algorithm \ref{SFL} in the Appendix.
-During the local model training process, this correction term effectively 'drag' the drifting local model closer to the global model, facilitating convergence towards the global optima, as depicted in Figure \ref{correctionterm}.
+As discussed in section~\ref{sec:challenge}, the global control variate $c$ is utilized in SFL to correct the client drift.
+Specifically, the correction value $c-c_i$ adjusts the local model point towards the global model, as shown in algorithm \ref{SFL}.
+During the local model training process, this correction term effectively `drag' the drifting local model closer to the global model, facilitating convergence towards the global optima, as depicted in Figure \ref{correctionterm}.
 In the server aggregation round, the global control variate $c$ is computed by averaging the drift values of all local models, which represents the convergence direction of the global model.

 From the attacker's perspective, allowing the control variate to correct the poisoned model according to SFL rules can reduce the effectiveness of the backdoor attack, as discussed in Section~\ref{sec:challenge}.
 However, the attacker still needs to submit a control variate $c_p$ to report the drift of the backdoor model.
 The key idea is to train a backdoor model that is closer to the global model compared to other local models trained on non-IID data.
 Since the global control variate $c$ is known to participating clients, it can be used as a reference for the global model's convergence direction, helping to align the poisoned model more closely with the global optimum.
 This constraint, derived from $c$, functions similarly to using the future global model for optimization, as suggested by Wen et al.\cite{wen2022anticipate}.
 This constraint can be integrated into the loss function to enhance the backdoor's effectiveness and persistence in the global model.